Updated: Mar 20

 I don't claim to be a wildlife expert and I'm happy to be corrected if I've made a mistake.
 I'm just trying to pass on a little knowledge which enhance a visit to our wonderful part of Wales.

-See our accommodation in the Heart of Snowdonia HERE
+See our log cabin accommodation in the Heart of Eryri (Snowdonia) by clicking the button below.